Raline Shah: Early life and education

 Raline Rahmat Shah was born on March 4, 1985, in Jakarta, Indonesia.
 She is the daughter of Rahmat Shah, an entrepreneur and former Senator in Indonesia's People's Consultive Assembly (1999–2024) and Regional Representative Council (2009–2004), and Roseline Abu, a philanthropist and long-time head of Yayasan Pembinaan Anak Cacat (YPAC) Medan, a school for children with disabilities.
-Raline is of Malay (Malaysian and Deli Malay), Han Chinese, and Pakistani descent, with ancestral roots in Malacca and Johor Bahru in Malaysia and Singapore.
+Raline is of Malay (Malaysian and Deli Malay), Chinese and Pakistani descent, with ancestral roots in Malacca and Johor Bahru in Malaysia and Singapore.
 She has two younger brothers, Rollin and Rollan.

 Raline spent her early life in Jakarta and Medan, before moving to Johor Bahru, Malaysia in 1998.
-She attended Kolej Tuanku Ja’afar, a boarding school in Negeri Sembilan, Malaysia.
+She attended Kolej Tuanku Ja'afar, a boarding school in Negeri Sembilan, Malaysia.
 She directed 2 school plays, acted in 3 musicals and various theatre productions.
 She was awarded Silver Youth International Award in 2002 and Gold International Youth Award in 2003 for an all rounder achievement in sports, arts and dedication to the community.
-She also received “Best Business Studies Academic Achievement Award” for O-Level and A-Level results.
+She also received "Best Business Studies Academic Achievement Award" for O-Level and A-Level results.
 She also attained the Gold Duke of Edinburgh award for exploration, hiking, and social work.

 She later attended National University of Singapore where she studied political science, and received a degree in Political Science & New Media and Communications in 2007.
 She was a vocalist for NUS Jazz club and performed twice at Singapore International Festival of Arts.